 Are pre-existing conditions excluded on company policies?

-If you are a larger business with 15 or more main members to be covered on your policy then you would be in a position to request medical history disregarded underwriting which means that your employees would have cover for pre-existing conditions.
+If you are a larger business with 15 or more main members to be covered you can choose medical history disregarded underwriting.
+This means that your employees would have cover for pre-existing conditions.

 What about chronic conditions?

-Please remember that all UK private medical insurance is designed for the treatment of acute medical conditions and does not cover the routine monitoring or medication for chronic conditions.
+Please remember that all UK private medical insurance is designed for the treatment of acute medical conditions.
+It does not cover the routine monitoring or medication for chronic conditions.
 This applies even if the diagnosis comes after the start date of your policy.
 Conditions such as asthma and diabetes would class as chronic conditions along with many others.

-Even if you have medical history disregarded underwriting on a company scheme, the insurer will only cover you up to the point of diagnosis and for any “flare ups” of a chronic condition.
+Even if you have medical history disregarded underwriting, chronic conditions rules apply.
+The insurer will cover you up to the point of diagnosis and for any “flare ups” of a chronic condition.
 Routine treatment of a chronic condition would be dealt with via the NHS.

 What about switching to a different provider?

-If you have health insurance as an individual or company and your renewal is due, your broker can obtain quotations for you from different insurers.
-If there is a competitive option available and you are able to satisfy the switch declaration (answer the questions that they ask) from that insurer, you could transfer your policy across and the original exclusions for pre-existing conditions (if applicable) and underwriting would be carried across to the new insurer.
+Whether you are covered as an individual or company, when your renewal is due, your broker can obtain quotations for you from different insurers.
+If there is a competitive option available and you are able to satisfy the switch declaration from that insurer, you could transfer your policy across.
+The original exclusions for pre-existing conditions (if applicable) and underwriting would be carried across to the new insurer.

-We want to make sure that our clients know what cover they have before they need to make a claim.
-It is always better to sort out any issues relating to pre-existing conditions at the very beginning gives our client’s clear and transparent information about their cover before they agree to buy a policy.
+We want to make sure that people know what cover they have before they need to make a claim.
+It is always better to sort out any issues relating to pre-existing conditions at the start.
+This gives our client’s clear and transparent information about their cover before they agree to buy a policy.

 If you would like the team at SMP Healthcare Ltd to help you find a policy and liaise with the insurance underwriters on your behalf, please get in touch.